Leon M. Tolbert received his Bachelor's of Electrical Engineering

 at The University of Tennessee in Knoxville where he is presently the Min H. Kao Professor in the Min H. Kao Department of Electrical Engineering and Computer Science.
 He served as the Department Head from 2013 through 2018.

-He does research in the areas of electric power conversion, application of WBG (SiC and GaN) power devices,
+He does research in the areas of power electronics, application of WBG (SiC and GaN) power devices,

 multilevel converters, electric vehicles, interface with renewable and distributed energy resources,